luisvinicius09/luisvinicius09/README.md

 - 💻 Studying at **[Microverse](https://microverse.com)**
 - 🛠 Freelance projects.
-- 🌱 I’m currently learning Node and Ruby.
+- 🌱 Learning Node and Ruby.
 <!-- - ✍️ Writing tech blog posts over at **[dev.to](https://dev.to/jayehernandez)**. -->

 <br>